-If you didn’t quite get the score you needed in your test it may be worth going for a recount.
+If you didn’t quite get the score you need in your test it may be worth going for a recount.
 This is called an Enquiries on Results (EOR)

 If you want a remark you have to be quick, you must apply 2 weeks after your test.
 It is hard to predict the results of the remark, but a 7.5 for speaking/writing could mean you got 8887 or 8s for three grading criteria and a 7 for one (there are no half marks for individual criteria).
 Sometimes the examiner is tossing up between a 7 or 8.
 Sometimes they make an error.
 It’s very difficult to get to an 8 and a remark is probably as good as a re-test.
 Remember with a retest you may get 8 for writing and then 7.5 for something else!

 Chance of success?

 It is difficult to say!
 You are more likely to have success with speaking and writing as these are assessed by an examiner (human), whereas listening and reading questions are either right or wrong.

 I have had students increase their score by up to a whole band for both speaking and writing.
 An increase in score of half a band is fairly common.

 Who does the remark?

 The speaking and writing get remarked by a different examiner than the one who conducted your original test.
 Also, the marking will be conducted by an examiner trainer (person who trains examiners) or a senior examiner (an examiner with lots of experience).
 The listening and reading get checked by clerical staff.